rob-broadley/devenv/README.md

 ## WSL Install
-To build the image (devenv.tar) run `make image` followed by `make wsl`.
+To build the image (devenv.tar) run `./build image wsl` on a machine with `podman` installed.

+Note: an openSUSE Tubleweed WSL image, which can be used for the build, is available in the Microsoft store.

 The image can be imported into WSL using `wsl --import devenv (install location) (path to devenv.tar)`.

+### First Run
+From powershell run: `wsl --distribution devenv`, then once inside WSL run `initial-setup` and follow the instructions.

+Once the initial-setup script is complete, run `exit` to return to powershell.

+Next you must terminate the WSL distribution with `wsl --terminate devenv`.

+When you next enter the devenv WSL distribution it will be ready for use.

+### Optional Steps
 The default WSL distribution can be set to devenv using `wsl --setdefault devenv`.

-If using Windows Terminal set the `command line` option in settings to `wsl --distribution devenv zsh --login` for zsh on start up, or `wsl --distribution devenv tmux new-session -A -s dev` for tmux on start up.
+If using Windows Terminal set the `command line` option in settings to `wsl --distribution devenv tmux new-session -A -s dev` for tmux on start up.

+## Include Scripts
+- setup_git.sh: configure git with user info and some customisation.
+- install_python_dev_tools.sh: installs common Python development tools, including recent Python versions.
+- install_vscode.sh: installs VSCode inside the running distrobox and exposes it to the host.